-- Neither parent has a four-year degree
+- · Neither parent has a four-year degree

-- Meets federal income guidelines
+- · Meets federal income guidelines

 - Have a documented learning or physical disability

 TRIO-SSS staff has the unique opportunity to work individually with students and to get to know each student on a first-name basis.
-Participants receive holistic support all the way through graduation from NICC to transfer to a four-year university.
+Participants receive holistic support through graduation from NICC.
 The office is open year-round.
 For more information call 800.728.7367, ext.
 408.